RECOGNIZED STUDENT ORGANIZATIONS

 - Submit your completed packet, with a copy of your proposed student organization constitution, a list of at least five members, and the name/signature of an advisor to SGA Office in Blum Union Room 217.

 Once all required materials have been submitted to the SGA, proposals for organization recognition shall be reviewed by the Administrative Coordinator for SGA and the Assistant Dean of Student Development.
-After the application has been reviewed to verify it’s complete, and the constitution meets all requirements, it will be given to the SGA Director of Student Relations.
+After the application has been reviewed to verify it’s complete, and the constitution meets all requirements, it will be given to the SGA Director of Student Involvement.

-The SGA Director of Student Relations will present the request for organization recognition to the SGA senate.
+The SGA Director of Student Involvement will present the request for organization recognition to the SGA senate.
 The SGA approval process is done in two (2) separate meetings.
 There will be a first reading for the requesting organization to tell Senate about their organization, followed by a second reading at the next SGA meeting for any final discussion and a vote.

 Finally, the legislation for approval or denial will be signed by the SGA President and the VP for Student Affairs.
-The SGA Director of Student Relations will contact the RSO President and Advisor to notify of approval or denial.
+The SGA Director of Student Involvement will contact the RSO President and Advisor to notify of approval or denial.
 This concludes the process for becoming a Recognized Student Organization.